neuronsimulator/nrn/modelspec/programmatic/topology/geometry.rst

 section, to translate an entire cell to another location it suffices to change only the location of the soma.
 It will avoid confusion if, except for good reason, one attaches only the 0 end of a child section to a parent.
-This will ensure that the diam(x) as x ranges from 0 to 1 has the same sense as diam3d(i) as i ranges from 0 to n3d()-1.
+This will ensure that the sec(x).diam as x ranges from 0 to 1 has the same sense as sec.diam3d(i) as i ranges from 0 to sec.n3d()-1.

 The shape model used for a section when the pt3d list is non-empty is that of a sequence of truncated cones in which the pt3d points define the location and diameter of the ends.
 From this sequence of points, the effective area, diameter, and resistance is computed for each segment via a trapezoidal integration across the segment length.
-This takes into account the extra area due to \ ``sqrt(dx^2 + dy^2)`` for fast changing diameters (even degenerate cones of 0 length can be specified, ie. two points with same coordinates but different diameters) but no attempt is made to deal with centroid curvature effects
+This takes into account the extra area due to ``sqrt(dx^2 + dy^2)`` for fast changing diameters (even degenerate cones of 0 length can be specified, ie. two points with same coordinates but different diameters) but no attempt is made to deal with centroid curvature effects